DavidHe1127/Mr.He_HandBook/DevOps/AWS/WAF/README.md

 ## Metric Name

-Top-level metric is for the whole WebAcl tracking overall meetrics for all requests evaluated by the WebACL.
+Top-level metric is for the whole WebAcl tracking overall metrics for all requests evaluated by the WebACL.
 On the other hand, rule-level metric is to track metrics for each individual rule.

 To see each metric in cloudwatch, follow the path `ALL > WAFV2 > Rule, WebACL` and look for your metric name.